scnslabutsa/myhthelperEduContent/_episodes/S.md

 **Selective Estrogen Receptor Modulator (SERM)**
 A drug that can either block the effects of estrogen or behave like estrogen, depending on the part of the body being treated.
 Tamoxifen and raloxifene are SERMs.

-**Sensitivity**
-The proportion (or percentage) of people who truly have the condition of interest who test positive for that condition.

 **Sentinel Node Biopsy**
 The surgical removal and testing of the sentinel node(s) (first axillary node(s) in the underarm area filtering lymph fluid from the tumor site) to see if the node(s) contains cancer cells.